'It Was An Awful Sight:' Allegheny Police Asking For Public's Help In Saturday's Shooting In North Versailles

 NORTH VERSAILLES (KDKA) – Allegheny County Police are asking for the public’s help in the search for a shooting suspect.
 Detectives are asking anyone who saw the shooting or who has cell phone video to come forward.

 Jenna Matvia, 18, can’t believe the suspect is still out there.
-She was at Haunted Hills Hayride Saturday night with a group of friends.READ MORE: Motorcycle Riders Hold 'Ride For Kids' To Benefit Pediatric Brain Tumor Foundation
+She was at Haunted Hills Hayride Saturday night with a group of friends.READ MORE: Police Investigate Threat Made Towards Greenfield Church, Also Respond To Concern At Brighton Heights Church

 “We were just about to get to the ticket booth, and we heard five to eight gunshots,” said Matvia.
 “My friend Austin pulled us behind a truck just to duck down and wait for a second.”